- About Us

 Please do reach out with your questions, feedback, or ideas!

 While April has served with a wide variety of nonprofits, she has a particular passion for international issues and opportunities to promote intercultural understanding.
 Her academic focus was largely on international development, human rights, and peace studies.
 Her experience in these fields include working with Peace Action, mentoring refugee families, and coordinating programming at a refugee center.
 April has Master’s degrees in both Macro Social Work and African Studies, and a Bachelor’s degree in Political Science with a concentration in International Relations.
 Additionally, she holds certificates in Nonprofit Management, Fundraising Management, Nonprofit Board Education, and Mediation.
 Outside of work, she is passionate about reading and learning, foster parenting, and playing more musical instruments than her brain really has the capacity to handle.

-Grace Komoe, Events Intern
+Beatrice Guerra, Events Intern

-Jason Rose, Community Intern
+Camille Meeks, Community Intern

 Camille Meeks was born and raised in Liberty, Missouri, and remains in the Kansas City area completing her senior year at the University of Missouri–Kansas City.
 She studies Psychology and Languages & Literatures with an emphasis in Spanish.
 In fall 2018, Camille spent the semester abroad in Granada, Spain, studying at El Centro de Lenguas Modernas (The Center of Modern Languages) to hone her Spanish abilities and further her studies.
 After graduation, Camille intends to pursue a Master’s degree in counseling, hoping to eventually serve as a member care provider for missionaries living abroad.